avinashkurup/spry/lib/axiom/fixture/pmd/include-01.md

 ```

 When importing text the content is immediately loaded but if the content is
-binary then it's the responsibility of the processing engine to streatm it and
+binary then it's the responsibility of the processing engine to stream it and do
-do something with it.
+something with it.

 ## Alternatives